Nash-Jr/facebook-marketplaces-recommendation-ranking-system895/README.md

 1. Clone the repository: `git clone https://github.com/Nash-Jr/facebook-marketplaces-recommendation-ranking-system895`
 2. Install the required dependencies: 'Will add soon'.
 4. Train the machine learning models: `python train_models.py`

+## Contributing

+Contributions are welcome!
+Please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgments

+- The Facebook Marketplace team for inspiring this project.
+- The open-source communities behind the technologies used in this project.